AzureSQLDB/redis-azure-ai-demo/README.md

     $ export REDIS_PASSOWRD=your-redis-password
     ```

-1. Run docker image by running
+1. Run the docker image by running the following code in the terminal

     ```BASH
     docker compose -f docker-cloud-redis.yml up